JacobVorstenbosch/Portfolio/README.md

 # JACOB VORSTENBOSCH PORTFOLIO README #

-* Hello!
-This is the portfolio for Jacob Vorstenbosch, complete with music, scripts, demos; anything I've done to help make games, plus a few side projects.
+* The full builds and projects are contained within their own repository on this website, or are linked.
+* This portfolio contains the raw sound and code files to make life easier to find them.
 * Any questions, please feel free to contact me at the links below
 * email: jacobdvorstenbosch@gmail.com
 * linkedIn: www.linkedin.com/in/jacob-vorstenbosch